How to Drive Impact with Channel Capacity Planning

 Benchmarking partner performance across the community

 In almost every case, a vendor works with different types of partners.
 It is this combined network of different partner types that makes a partner community work.
-The value of some partners is that they are a sales channel, others provide your customers with invaluable support and services, and some add value to your platform with third-party offerings that create additional value.
-Each has a role, and it is tough to say one group is essential, and the rest aren’t.
-Your partner capacity plan needs to measure the worth of all partners and let you aggregate into a community view.
+Some partners provide a sales channel, others provide end users with invaluable support and services, and some add value to your platform with third-party offerings that create additional value.
+Each has a role, and it is tough to say some are more or less essential.
+Your partner capacity plan needs to measure the worth of all partners and aggregate them into a community view.

 Level-setting across the organization

-It isn’t uncommon for different geographic regions and product groups to have wildly different approaches to how many partners they need in any given market.
+It isn’t uncommon for different geographic regions and product groups to have wildly different approaches to how many partners needed in a given market.
 A capacity plan provides a roadmap where all sides can agree on goals for number of partners, the necessary revenue contribution for each, and how many accounts (or customers) each partner will cover.

 Aligning resources to needs

 A good capacity plan won’t just tell you where you need to add capacity; it will also guide you on how to add to that capacity.
 This is an essential input into your partner planning process.

 Modeling different growth scenarios is one of the most under-utilized elements of a partner capacity plan.
 You can use it to figure out whether the necessary capacity is best gained by adding partners, shifting sales mix to a new channel, or driving growth within your partner base.
 You can also continue to use it after your planning cycle to help forecast the impacts of your activities and make necessary adjustments to hit your goals better.